klieret/AnkiPandas/README.rst

 .. start-body

-**NOTE: THIS PROJECT IS STILL AT AN EARLY DEVELOPMENT VERSION.
-TRY OUT WITH CARE.**
+**NOTE: THIS PROJECT IS STILL RATHER FRESH.
+TRY OUT WITH CARE AND GIVE FEEDBACK!**

 Description
 -----------